Controversy continues as to the day of crucifixion and resurrection. That these events truly happened are generally believed by many.

 Since Christ is the Lamb of God (Jn.
 1:29) and our Passover (I Cor.
 5:7), then he had to be sacrificed on Nisan 14.
 According to Ex.
 12:3-11, Nisan 14 is the day the Passover Lamb was killed.
-Following that day, starting sunset to sunset, is the 1st Day of Unleavened Bread, Nisan 15.
+Following that day, starting sunset to sunset for counting a day, is the 1st Day of Unleavened Bread, Nisan 15.
 This feast of unleavened bread has to be observed for 7 days, with the 1st and 7th day, as “annual Sabbath“, and not weekly sabbath or Saturday; hence the error of Friday Crucifixion or death of Jesus Christ.

 Jesus was killed on “preparation day” (Passover day) and was buried towards the end of that day, Nisan 14, as the annual “Sabbath drew on“, Nisan 15.